-As of December 31, 2011 and 2012, the Company has US\$281,467,371 and US\$295,060,868 due from a subsidiary.
-These amounts reflect intercompany loans from the Company to Xinyuan (China) Real Estate, Ltd. ("WFOE"), a wholly-owned subsidiary of the Company.
-While intercompany loans have no fixed payments terms, the Company has a legally enforceable right to demand payment and the WFOE has the ability to repay the outstanding balance on demand.
+As of December 31, 2012 and 2013, the Company had US\$295,060,868 and US\$416,358,510 due from its wholly-owned subsidiaries.
+These amounts mainly reflect intercompany loans from the Company to Xinyuan (China) Real Estate, Ltd. ("WFOE") and XIN Development Group International Inc. ("XIN Development").
+While intercompany loans have no fixed payments terms, the Company has a legal enforceable right to demand payment at any time, and the WFOE and the XIN Development have the ability to repay the outstanding balance on demand.